iancooper/TDD_Rediscovered_ProgrammerTests/conway/README.md

 * When we discover that we need new collaborators by refactoring we ask: are they part of our public interface or an implementation detail.
 We don’t test implementation details

+## Branches

+The master branch is the output of the original kata.

+There are two branches:

+* Refactoring Steps: The commits here show various refactorings, which may be well advised (removing duplication) or ill-advised (intrdocuing a class hierachy).
+Their goal is to show that we can refactor details, without writing new tests around those details, if they are private.
+* Clean Architecture: This branch makes the code runnable.
+It seeks to demonstrate that the idea of Clean Architecure - adapaters, use cases, and entities - can be implemented straightforwardly, and let us separate the 'hard to test' concepts easily.
+Ultimately 'Game' here would be a good test target to drive TDD.